aguron/StormEventPatternsNOAA/README.md

 ![storm_event_connected_injuries.jpeg](storm_event_connected_injuries.jpeg)

-Linear regression of storm-connected damage costs and year resulted in a slope of approximately 10^6 and a coefficient of determination of 0.158.
+Linear regression of storm-connected damage costs (in thousands of dollars) and year resulted in a slope of approximately 10^6 and a coefficient of determination of 0.158.

 ![storm_event_connected_damage_costs.jpeg](storm_event_connected_damage_costs.jpeg)